euroscipy/euroscipy_proceedings/papers/richthofer/richthofer.rst

    Ordinary JNI memory management :label:`oJNImm`

-Figure figure :ref:`oJNImm` sketches the following procedure:
+Figure :ref:`oJNImm` sketches the following procedure:

 * a ``java.lang.ref.WeakReference`` is used to track the peer
 * actually we use a subclass of ``java.lang.ref.WeakReference`` that stores